 Although Trinity has a number of varied small groups that meet during the week, we offer several classes for adults, children and youth on Sunday mornings between the 8:30 and 11:00 services.
 A full list of classes can be found on the Learn and Grow page.

-Given that our mission is to reach out to a hurting world, our two largest outreach programs have been designed to benefit marginalized, under-served populations in the DeLand area: Faith Partners’ Ministry and Breakfast at Trinity.
-Both programs have been highly successful in helping individuals and families during a time of need.
-Members of both the Evangelism and Prayer teams offer “prayer time” during both activities which has led to fruitful conversations and conversions.
+Given that our mission is to reach out to a hurting world, our largest outreach program has been designed to benefit marginalized, under-served populations in the DeLand area: Breakfast at Trinity is a free program that offers a hot breakfast meal to the public.
+In addition to the meal, members of both the Evangelism and Prayer teams offer “prayer time” with individuals which has led to fruitful conversations and conversions.

 Every Sunday, a prayer card is made available for folks to write down requests.
 The pastor will read (if approved) so that the entire congregation can lift up these concerns.
 Every Monday morning, the Prayer Team Coordinator will send out all such requests via email to members of the team.
 On Thursday mornings, members of the Prayer Team meet with the pastor to lift up the concerns of everyone who has expressed a need, as well as intercessory prayers for our city, our state, our country and our world.